+Title: Planning work activities and resources to meet project requirements in the workplace

+Unit Number: J/651/0469

-Title: Planning work activities and resources to meet project requirements in the workplace Unit Number: F/650/0882 Learning outcomes The learner will be able to: Assessment criteria The learner can: Organise worl make the mos of the availab st efficient use 1.1 Organise work activities which make the most efficient use of at least four of the following resources and record the outcomes: people plant equipment or machinery materials and components sub-contractors information work area and facilities waste management utility providers.
-1.2 Explain how to organise and record work activities to make the most efficient use of the following resources: people plant equipment or machinery materials and components work area and facilities waste management utility providers.
+Learning outcomes Assessment criteria The learner will be able to: arner can: 1 Organise work activities to make the most efficient use of the available resources.
+1.1 Organise work activities which make the most efficient use of at least four of the following resources and record the outcomes: - people - plant - equipment or machinery - materials and components - sub-contractors - information - work area and facilities - waste management - utility providers.
 1.2 Explain how to organise and record work activities to make the most efficient use of the following resources: people plant equipment or machinery materials and components sub-contractors information work area and facilities waste management utility providers.
 1.3 Give reasons why work activities need to be organised to make the best use of resources.
 1.4 Explain the potential risks of works impacting on the cultural significance of the historic environment.
 1.5 Explain the specific requirements for buildings and structures of traditional (pre 1919) construction or of architectural, historical or archaeological significance.
+2 Recommend alternative methods, resources and systems to meet programmes and schedules.
+2.1 Assess and identify a variety of effective solutions for alternative work methods, resources and systems to meet a range of programmes, and schedules.